 - C10 The configuration, forms, materials, finishes and details of original fences, gates and retaining walls of contributory items are to be retained in place.
-They are not to be altered except to allow for their maintenance or conservation, even the building with which they were originally associated has been demolished. - C11 The configuration, finishes and details of all original sandstone retaining walls that are located at the street front boundaries are to be retained and conserved. - C12 Breeching an original sandstone or brick wall or fence to incorporate an opening for parking is not permitted. - ermitter Repealed by which have a service of the se C13 Sheet metal fencing, exposed concrete block fencing and aluminium versions of iron palisade fences are not permitted.
+They are not to be altered except to allow for their maintenance or conservation, even if the building with which they were originally associated has been demolished. - The configuration, finishes and details of all original sandstone retaining walls that are C11 located at the street front boundaries are to be recamed and conserved. - C12 Breeching an original sandstone or brick wall or fence to incorporate an opening for parking is not permitted. - remite Repealed by C13 Sheet metal fencing, exposed concrete block fencing and aluminium versions of iron palisade fences are not permitted.